ramapriyan912001/tp/docs/DeveloperGuide.md

      Expected: Similar to previous.

 3. Attempting to delete an expense when not viewing a list of expenses.
    1. Prerequisites: The preloaded data for groups and expenses are not modified.
 (No groups or expenses are removed or added).
 The current page must not be an `ExpensesPage`.
-The previous valid command entered should not be a `findexpenses` or `expenses` command.

    1. Test case: `deleteexpense 1` <br>
      Expected: No expense is deleted.
 Error details shown in the status message.
 Status bar remains the same.